ratel-enclave/ratel/README.md

 - Ensure that you have one of the following required operating systems:
   * Ubuntu\* 16.04.1 LTS Desktop 64bits
   * Ubuntu\* 16.04.1 LTS Server 64bits
-- Ensure that you have a machine with hardware support for Intel SGX:
+- Ensure that you have a machine with hardware support for Intel(R) SGX:
   * Please check [SGX-hardware](https://github.com/ayeks/SGX-hardware) for more details

-### Building with Intel SGX Dependencies:
+### Building with Intel(R) SGX Dependencies:
-The Linux Ratel SGX software stack is comprised of the Intel(R) SGX driver, the patched Intel SGX SDK, and the patched Intel SGX Platform Software (PSW).
+The Linux Ratel SGX software stack is comprised of the Intel(R) SGX driver, the patched Intel(R) SGX SDK, and the patched Intel(R) SGX Platform Software (PSW).
 To build all the dependencies for Ratel completely, do the following steps:

-**1. Download and Install the Intel SGX Driver**
+**1. Download and Install the Intel(R) SGX Driver**

 Use the following command(s) to download the latest source code of the SGX Driver.
-Also, you can download and install it from the official Intel GitHub repositories <https://github.com/01org/linux-sgx-driver>:
+Also, you can download and install it from the official Intel(R) GitHub repositories <https://github.com/01org/linux-sgx-driver>:
   ```
     $ git clone https://github.com/ratel-enclave/ratel-driver.git .
   ```
 Follow the instructions in the [ratel-driver](https://github.com/ratel-enclave/ratel-driver) project to build and install the SGX driver.

-**2. Download and Install the patched Intel SDK**
+**2. Download and Install the Intel(R) SDK patched for Ratel**

-Use the following command(s) to download the latest source code of the patched Intel SDK:
+Use the following command(s) to download the latest source code of the patched SDK:
   ```
     $ git clone https://github.com/ratel-enclave/ratel-sdk.git .
   ```
-Follow the instructions in the [patched-ratel-sdk](https://github.com/ratel-enclave/ratel-sdk) project to build and install the patched Intel SDK.
+Follow the instructions in the [patched-ratel-sdk](https://github.com/ratel-enclave/ratel-sdk) project to build and install the patched SDK.
 Particularly, note that use ***/opt/intel*** as installation location.

-**3. Download and Install the patched Intel PSW**
+**3. Download and Install the Intel(R) PSW patched for Ratel**

-Use the following command(s) to download the latest source code of the patched Intel PSW:
+Use the following command(s) to download the latest source code of the patched PSW:
   ```
     $ git clone https://github.com/ratel-enclave/ratel-psw.git .
   ```
-Follow the instructions in the [patched-ratel-psw](https://github.com/ratel-enclave/ratel-psw) project to build and install the patched Intel PSW.
+Follow the instructions in the [patched-ratel-psw](https://github.com/ratel-enclave/ratel-psw) project to build and install the patched PSW.

 ### Building and Setting Ratel-SGX:
 **1. Download and Install the Ratel**